sdmx-twg/sdmx-im/docs/source/Sections/Section1/SDMX_2-1_SECTION_1_Framework.rst

 In order to provide visibility into the large amount of data and metadata which exists within the SDMX model of statistical exchange, it is felt that an architecture based on a set of registry services is potentially useful.
-A “registry” – as understood in web-services terminology – is an application which maintains and stores metadata for querying, and which can be used by any other application in the network with sufficient access privileges (though note that the mechanism of
+A "registry" – as understood in web-services terminology – is an application which maintains and stores metadata for querying, and which can be used by any other application in the network with sufficient access privileges (though note that the mechanism of